apache/flagon-useralejs/README.md

   45 passing (954ms)
   1 pending
 ```
 Any failing tests will also be logged in the terminal.
-If there are failing tests, please consider [authoring an issue in GitHub](https://github.com/apache/incubator-flagon-useralejs/projects/1).
+If there are failing tests, please consider [submitting an issue report via JIRA](https://issues.apache.org/jira/browse/FLAGON) or adding a note [in GitHub](https://github.com/apache/incubator-flagon-useralejs/projects/1).

 ## Contributing

 Contributions are welcome!
-Simply [submit an issue report](https://github.com/apache/incubator-flagon-useralejs/projects/1) for problems you encounter or a pull request for your feature or bug fix.
+Simply [submit an issue report via JIRA](https://issues.apache.org/jira/browse/FLAGON) or adding a note [in GitHub](https://github.com/apache/incubator-flagon-useralejs/projects/1) for problems you encounter.
+Pull requests are welcome.
 The core team will review it and work with you to incorporate it into UserALE.js.
 If you want to become a contributor to the project, see our [contribution guide](http://flagon.incubator.apache.org/docs/contributing/).

 Join the conversation: tell us your needs, wishes, and interests by joining our [mailing list](dev-subscribe@flagon.incubator.apache.org)!